tdwg/bdq/tg2/_review/docs/tutorial/index.md

 * **Information Elements Acted Upon** dwc:footprintWKT
 * **Expected Response** COMPLIANT if dwc:footprintWKT is bdqval:NotEmpty; otherwise NOT_COMPLIANT

-This is telling us, much like an entry in the Quick Reference Guide or the more detailed entry in the bdqtest: term-list document, that this test is a simple presence check for dwc:footprintWKT.
+This is telling us, much like an entry in the Quick Reference Guide or the more detailed entry in the bdqtest: term-list document, that this Test is a simple presence check for dwc:footprintWKT.

 See also:
 * The [Quick Reference Guide](../terms/bdqtest/index.md) to the BDQ Tests.
-* The [BDQ Tests Term-List document](../terms/bdqtest/index.md) for more detailed descriptions of each tests.
+* The [BDQ Tests Term-List document](../terms/bdqtest/index.md) for more detailed descriptions of each Tests.
 * List of [DO_NOT_IMPLEMENT Tests](../supplement/index.md#211-tests-tagged-as-do-not-implement-non-normative) in the Supplement.

 ## 4 Defining a New Test (non-normative)

-Let's walk through the steps and decisions involved in defining a test, using VALIDATION_FOOTPRINTWKT_NOTEMPTY as an example, and see how the components of the test are justified and how they fit together.
+Let's walk through the steps and decisions involved in defining a Test, using VALIDATION_FOOTPRINTWKT_NOTEMPTY as an example, and see how the components of the Test are justified and how they fit together.

 ### 4.1 A Simple Description of the Test (non-normative)